 |Frederick with five of his brothers|

-Fred spent his formative years on his parents farms, both at Nuhweiler and in Bennington, New York.
+Fred spent his early years on his parents' farms, both at Nuhweiler and in Bennington, New York.
 After coming to America in 1856, Fred would certainly have shared in the farm work on his father's farm.
-And, as a young man, Fred worked as a farm hand for William Salisbury in the Town of Murray, Orleans, County New York16.
+And, as a young man, Fred worked as a farm hand for William Salisbury in the Town of Murray, Orleans County, New York16.

 In addition, their marriage led Fred's father, encouraged by most of Fred's siblings, to essentially cut Fred out of his will.
 Peter Zehler's will reads, in part: